Paul's Faux Bacon Mushroom Bits

 - Sesame oil

 Thinly slice the mushrooms.
-Mix together oliver oil, soy sauce/tamari/teriyaki and a splash of sesame oil.
+Mix together olive oil, soy sauce/tamari/teriyaki and a splash of sesame oil.
 Finger-dip the mushroom slices into the mixture, then place them onto a cookie sheet (no foil needed).
 You will probably need 2–3 cookie sheets.
 Bake at 375 °F for 30–50 minutes.

 The mushroom slices will shrink as they lose moisture.
 Consolidate the mushrooms onto one cookie sheet, flipping them over.
 Give them space!